open-telemetry/opentelemetry-dotnet/README.md

    [OpenTelemetry.Adapter.AspNetCore][OpenTelemetry-adapter-aspnetcore-nuget-url] to collect incoming HTTP requests [OpenTelemetry.Adapter.Dependencies][OpenTelemetry-adapter-deps-nuget-url] to collect outgoing HTTP requests, SqlClient calls, and Azure SDK calls

 2. Use the `AddOpenTelemetry` helper method to add Open Telemetry.
-This registers `TracerFactory` in the Dependency Injection Container.
+This registers `TracerProvider` in the Dependency Injection Container.

     ```csharp
     services.AddOpenTelemetry(builder =>